 - 1 teaspoon of sea salt or 3/4 teaspoon table salt.

-- If you like to add some heat to the salad, add ½ teaspoon or more of red pepper flake.
+- If you like to add some heat to the salad, add ½ teaspoon or more of the red pepper flake.
 Feel free to add additional optional add ins for extra deliciousness.

 4. Cover the serving bowl with a plastic food wrap and let the ingredients stand for about 5 minutes before serving to blend flavors.